TheMirageProject/specTapular/README.md

 Initialization works with npm and Yarn, but running npx requires npm@5.2.0 or greater to be installed.
 Otherwise, you'll have to manually install ava and configure the test script in your package.json as per above:

-	$ npm install --save-dev --save-exact ava@next
+	$ npm i @mirageproject/spectapular -S

-Or if you prefer using Yarn:
+Or with Yarn:

-	$ yarn add ava@next --dev --exact
+	$ yarn add @mirageproject/spectapular --dev

 ### Writing Tests

 SpecTapular is heavily inspired by [`testmatrix`](//github.com/jorgebucaran/testmatrix) and [`tead`](//github.com/teadjs/tead).
 For me the ideas there are the logical conclusion to what [AVA](//github.com/avajs/ava) started in my brain.

-Tests in Spectapular follow the format laid out by `testmatrix`.
-If you have ever written "fixtures" for your tests - you would now be about 95% done.
+Spectapular assumes your tests are formated in one of those two(`testmatrix` or `tead`).
+And, if you have ever written tests "fixtures" you would now be about 95% done with `SpecTapular`

 So what do tests look like now?

-Lifted from the `testmatrix` documentation:
+PLainly lifted from the `testmatrix` documentation:

 	exports.default = {
 	  "array.indexOf()": [